Gui-Yom/turbo-metrics/README.md

 ### ssimulacra2-cuda

 Reference implementation : https://github.com/cloudinary/ssimulacra2

 Rust implementation : https://github.com/rust-av/ssimulacra2

-An attempt at computing the ssimulacra2 metric with hardware acceleration on NVidia GPU.
+An attempt at computing the ssimulacra2 metric with GPU acceleration leveraging NPP and custom written kernels in Rust.
+Preliminary profiling shows that I'm really bad at writing GPU code that runs fast.

+## Prerequisites

+- A recent CUDA SDK (tested with 12.3)
+- Everything should build with Rust stable, except for the cuda kernel which requires a recent (2024-04-24) nightly Rust toolchain

 ## Planned